CDHB

 What does it do?

 As you go through menopause, you produce less of the hormone oestrogen.
 MHT replaces this hormone.
 MHT tablets can either have only oestrogen, or can have both oestrogen and progestogen.
 Oestrogen treats symptoms of menopause and helps prevent weak bones (osteoporosis).
-Progestogen protects the lining of your uterus (womb).
+Progestogen protects the lining of your uterus (womb) while you are taking oestrogen.
 If you have had a hysterectomy (your uterus has been removed) then you only need to take oestrogen.

 Before you start